For many people with incontinence, the following self-help tips and lifestyle changes are enough to relieve symptoms.

 Read more about how to lose weight.

-6. Deal with constipation
+6. Treat constipation promptly

 Straining to empty your bowels weakens your pelvic floor muscles and makes leakage worse.
 Never delay the urge to empty your bowels.
 If you have constipation, it may help to change your diet and lifestyle.
 Eating more fibre and taking more exercise can help.
 It may also help if you change the way you sit and use your muscles to empty your bowels.
 A specialist physiotherapist can advise you on this.